WARNING: unbalanced footnote start tag short code found.

 5. Seborrheic Dermatitis

-A common skin condition that affects the forehead is seborrheic dermatitis, a form of eczema.4 It causes scaly and red patches of skin, particularly on the scalp, and other oily areas of the skin.
-Dandruff or dry flakes on the scalp are also caused by seborrheic dermatitis.5 However, it can also occur in other parts of the body like the face, chest, and back.
+A common skin condition that affects the forehead is seborrheic dermatitis, a form of eczema.[ref]Forehead Rash?
+Here’s What You Should Know.
+University of Pittsburgh Medical Center.[/ref] It causes scaly and red patches of skin, particularly on the scalp, and other oily areas of the skin.
+Dandruff or dry flakes on the scalp are also caused by seborrheic dermatitis.[ref]Seborrhea: What It Is and How to Treat It.
+American Academy of Family Physicians.[/ref] However, it can also occur in other parts of the body like the face, chest, and back.

-Some pregnant women may experience an itchy forehead as a side effect of the hormonal changes in the body during pregnancy.6This may be more prominent in those women who may have acne during their pregnant months.
+Some pregnant women may experience an itchy forehead as a side effect of the hormonal changes in the body during pregnancy.[ref]Itchy Forehead

 7. Infections And Health Conditions